Missing millionaire: Lotto prepared to roll out private investigator over $17.1 million win

-Lotto is prepared to deploy their own version of James Bond in order to track down New Zealand's missing multi-millionaire.
+Lotto is prepared to deploy its own version of James Bond in order to track down New Zealand's missing multi-millionaire.

 If the $17.1 million winner doesn't step forward to collect their mammoth prize in the coming days, a private investigator will be hired to help hunt them down.